Bar Exam Information

 (Back to top)

-Requirements for Admission to Practice - Alaska Bar Rule 5(a) sets forth the requirements for admission.
-The Rule requires that an applicant must:
+Requirements for Admission to Practice - Alaska Bar Rule 5(a):

-- Have passed the Multistate Professional Responsibility Examination (MPRE) with a scaled score of 80 or higher;
+- Passed the Multistate Professional Responsibility Examination (MPRE) with a scaled score of 80 or higher;

 The MPRE is administered separately three times a year (March, August, November) by the National Conference of Bar Examiners (NCBE).
 The MPRE may be taken at any time by an applicant to the Alaska Bar (e.g., while still in law school, before the bar exam or after the bar exam).